amirilovic/surviving-monorepos/README.md

 - I didn't find a simple way to use them without duplicating dependency configuration that already exists in `package.json` files.
 - Build tools need to be explicitly configured to use typescript project references with [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) or [tsc-alias](https://www.npmjs.com/package/tsc-alias) which adds more complexity.
-- Development mode vs production build is very different which can complicates the whole configuration.
+- Development mode and production build are very different which complicates the whole configuration.
 - You end up transpiling on the fly over and over again the same set of files for both the dev mode and for running tests which eventually slows down your development experience.
 - You loose ability to cache build results between runs.
 - If you need to start publishing some packages to npm, configuration becomes unmaintainable.